sUNC-Utilities/docs.sunc.su/docs/About/what-is-sunc.md

 ## Will sUNC be discontinued?

 Not in the near future, we hope.
-However, if sUNC were to be discontinued, we will open source the project after 1-2 months.
+However, if sUNC were to be discontinued, we would open source the project after 1-2 months.

 -----